chocolatey/choco-wiki/Installation-Licensed.md

 ## Install Options
 ### Install Without Context Menus
 As of Chocolatey Licensed Extension v1.12.2, you can install to client machines without the context menus (Right Click).
-Add the following to your installation : `--params "'/NoContextMenu'"`.
+Add the following to your installation : `--params="'/NoContextMenu'"`.
 Currently there isn't a way to remove context menus if you have already deployed them, but it is on the backlog to add that.
+Example: `choco install chocolatey.extension -y --params="'/NoContextMenu'"`.

 ## Upgrading